marmoh2002/Particle-Swarm/README.md

 3. `check_implementation.py`: Evaluates the algorithm's performance by running it for a specific number of iterations.
 Calculates mean and standard deviation of results.

-4. `funcs.py`: Contains 30 benchmark functions used for testing the PSO algorithm.
+4. `funcs.py`: Contains 27 benchmark functions used for testing the PSO algorithm, as well as a custom function parser.

 5. `plotted_pso.py`: Visualizes the benchmark function with swarm particles superimposed, showing the state before and after running the algorithm.